dhruvinparikh/orderbook-dex-rs/npos-validator.md

-# Running atleast validator with rotating session keys
+# Running atleast one validator with rotating session keys

 ## Getting Started